-This short course builds on the world-class teaching, research and policy work on health systems at LSHTM.
+This short course will be delivered online and builds on the world-class teaching, research and policy work on health systems at LSHTM.
 It aims to provide an interactive introduction to the field of health policy and systems research.
 The course will equip participants with knowledge and skills to examine the functioning of a health system, its core building blocks, and to assess its ability to achieve important goals including sustainability, access, quality and equity.

 Participants will gain experience in applying conceptualisations and analytical approaches stemming from public health, policy analysis, economics and anthropology to undertake health systems analysis and design sustainable policy and programmes.
 The themes will be applicable to low-, middle- and high-income countries.

 The course will be taught and facilitated by a range of highly experienced LSHTM faculty members: Dina Balabanova, Sandra Mounier-Jack, Neil Spicer, Martin McKee and it may also involve speakers from the UK government, NGO and UN agencies.